nobloat/bare-jvm/README.md

     - `u32` becomes `long`
     - `u16` becomes `int`
     - `u8` becomes `short`
-- Enum's are currently always set to null
 - Anonymous structs are not supported by the code generator.